-Suitable for all students, particularly those relatively new to yoga or looking to deepen their knowledge of foundational poses.
+Suitable for students who are relatively new to yoga or looking to deepen their knowledge of foundational poses.
 Classes focus on the fundamentals of postures, including breathwork and attention to alignment, while incorporating dynamic flow and varied sequences.

 Classes that increase in difficulty to encourage you to find new levels within your practice.
 Each level offers progressively deeper work in asana, meditation, and pranayama in order to challenge students to move beyond perceived boundaries.
-We encourage you to find the level that works best for your practice.
+Please talk to one of our knowledgable staff when trying to find the level that works best for your practice.

 Through the practice of mindfulness and meditation, this class teaches us how to be aware and awake to the present moment.
+Each class will include a 30 minute, mostly silent sit.
 We learn to see and accept things as they are, freeing our minds and opening our hearts.
 This class is free for members and pay-what-you-can for non-members with a suggested donation of $10 to $20 per class.

 A deeply nourishing experience.
 Props and gentle movements are utilized to restore, relax and heal the body.
 This class is suitable for any level of experience.